quasarframework/quasar-ui-qmarkdown/app-extension/README.md

 # Quasar App Extension QMarkdown

 The QMarkdown app extension can do the following:
-1. Automatically inject the `quasar-ui-qmarkdown` component using the Quasar CLI.
+1. Automatically inject the `@quasar/quasar-ui-qmarkdown` component using the Quasar CLI.
 2. Modify webpack to allow importing of markdown (\*.md) files.
 3. Modify webpack to allow importing of vue+markdown (\*.vmd) files.